Articles of impeachment adopted against Andrew Johnson: Background

 Andrew Johnson ascended to the United States presidency after the 1865 assassination of Republican president Abraham Lincoln.
 Johnson, a Southern Democrat, had been elected vice president in 1864 on a unity ticket with Lincoln.
 As president, Johnson held open disagreements with the Republican majority of United States House and Senate (the two chambers of the United States Congress).

 In 1861 and 1862, the Conspiracies Acts of 1861 and 1862 had been passed.
 The first of these acts, passed in 1861, would later be cited in some of the articles of impeachment against Johnson.

 In the late summer of 1866, President Johnson embarked his national "Swing Around the Circle" speaking tour, in part to campaign for Democrats ahead of the 1866 United States elections.
 The tour backfired on Johnson, resulting in damaging reports in newspapers across the nation of his undisciplined and vitriolic speeches as well as ill-advised confrontations with hecklers.
 Contrary to Johnson's hopes, the 1866 elections produced veto-proof Republican Party majorities in both houses of the United States Congress.
 As a result, Radicals were able to take control of Reconstruction, passing a series of Reconstruction Acts—each one over the president's veto—addressing requirements for Southern states to be fully restored to the Union.
 The first of these acts divided those states, excluding Johnson's home state of Tennessee, into five military districts, and each state's government was put under the control of the U.S. military.
 Additionally, these states were required to enact new constitutions, ratify the Fourteenth Amendment, and guarantee voting rights for black males.

-On March 1867, despite taking formal issue with the Command of Army Act, arguing that it is unconstitutional, President Johnson signed the appropriations bill containing the act.
+In March 1867, despite taking formal issue with the Command of Army Act, arguing that it is unconstitutional, President Johnson signed the appropriations bill containing the act.
 An alleged violation of act would later be the subject of the ninth article of impeachment that was adopted against Johnson.